elliottwa9/elliottwa.github.io/_pages/about.md

   - /about.html
 ---

-Hello, welcome to the website.
-This website is both a personal and professional website, and I'm working on it as I go.
+Hello, I'm Elliott Wang, and I'm working on it as I go.